You’re about to list your home — is it worth paying for a pre-listing appraisal first?

 A completed home appraisal report is usually 10-20 pages long and includes the following information:

-- Subject property information.
-Your home’s main features, including square footage, beds and baths, recent renovations and upgrades, condition, lot size, and location.
+- Your property information and your home's main features, like square footage, beds and baths, recent renovations and upgrades, condition, lot size, and location.

-- Comparable home sales data.
-Recent home sale prices in your area, usually pulled within the past three to six months.
+- Comparable home sales data based on recent home sale prices in your area, usually pulled within the past three to six months.

-- Photos from the appraiser’s inspection.
-Including details on the condition of your home’s major components, such as its roof, HVAC system, and plumbing.
+- Photos from the appraiser's inspection, which include details on the condition of your home's major components, such as its roof, HVAC system, and plumbing.

-A pre-appraisal often costs between $350 to $500.
-However, actual costs depend on factors like your location, and the condition, size, and age of your home.
+Most pre-listing appraisals often cost between $350 and $500.
+Your actual appraisal cost can vary depending on your location, and the condition, size, and age of your home.

-Appraisals can take several hours or longer to complete, depending mainly on your home’s size, and it usually takes another few days to get the report back.
+Appraisals can take several hours or longer to complete, depending mainly on your home's size, and it usually takes a few days to get the report back.

 Who does a pre-listing appraisal work best for?